krwc/symsim/README.md

 +--------------------+----------+
 ```

-And finally, perhaps the most interesting is a resistance looking into emitter (which is a parallel
+And finally, the most interesting is a resistance looking into emitter (which is a parallel
 combination of approximately `1/gm` and `R_o`):

 ![emitter_resistance](https://github.com/sznaider/symsim/blob/master/doc/emitter_resistance.png)